 We live in a know-it-all culture.
-Everyone is an expert on everything, making it much harder to be open to learning.
+Everyone is an expert, making it much harder to be open to learning.
 Yet the more teachable we are, the more we can grow personally and professionally.
 Teachable people are attractive to employers, friends, and potential mates.
 Nobody wants to be around a yapping know-it-all.

 Teachability is a very attractive quality!

 Here are five ways to know if you are a teachable person:

 Is it easy for you to admit that you don’t know or understand something?

 Do you ask the people closest to you for honest feedback?

 Do you receive criticism from others with openness?

 Do you refrain from correcting others, even if you know they are wrong?

 As I write these questions, I’m cringing.
 It’s so hard for me, as a Core Motivation/Enneagram Eight personality to admit I’m wrong or that I don’t know something.
 The Eights' greatest fear is to appear weak.
 I have lots of learning and growing to do.